RamaLingeswaraRao950/BioBuilder/README.md

 🚀 Built for simplicity, functionality, and style.

+### 🛠 Installation & Setup :--
+- Clone the repository
+- Run the application

 ### 💡 Future Enhancements :--
 - 🗂 Save bios as .txt or .pdf
 - 🌍 Multi-language support
 - 🎭 Customizable themes

-🤝 Contributions, issues, and feature requests are welcome!
+🤝 Contributions, issues, and feature requests are welcome !

 ✍️ By Rama Lingeswara Rao Sivakavi.